khadija-ashraf/LeetCodePopular/src/hashtable/detectDuplicate/README.md

    Because we are finding a duplicate and don't need the frequency count like we get from a hashmap, so HashSet is a better datastructure.

    Before adding a new item check if the item is already in the HashSet.
 If yes return 'true' early, otherwise keep adding elements until we reach to the end of the input list.
-If we reach end that means we did not find any duplicatee sp return 'false'.
+If we reach end that means we did not find any duplicates so return 'false'.

 ```java
 public boolean containsDuplicate(int[] nums) {